PROOF THAT M11-66 STANDS ABOVE THE COMPETITION!

 Read More

-Derecho Resistant Corn Research
+Derecho Tolerant Corn Research

 There have been several articles in the news recently which were titled “derecho proof” corn.
 These articles observed advantages in standability following the August 7 2020 derecho, for shorter corn hybrids being developed by research conducted independently by Bayer and Stine corn research programs.
 Miller Hybrids has already developed a key “derecho resistant” medium-short corn…